 Effects of Substance Abuse on the Body

 The large pro-marijuana lobby is convincing millions of young people that smoking marijuana is a harmless activity.
-Unfortunately, this dangerous opinion about the effects of marijuana has spread to other drugs.
+Unfortunately, this bad opinion about the effects of marijuana has spread to other drugs.
 People are trying drugs like methamphetamine and prescription drugs, assuming that it isn’t dangerous.
-Individuals assume that only hard drugs like cocaine and heroin are harmful.
+Individuals believe that only hard drugs like cocaine and heroin are harmful.

 One of the most notable areas of the body that is impacted by drug use is the brain.
 Prolonged abuse may alter how the brain functions and sends signals through its various passageways.
 One of the reasons why addicts choose to use drugs intravenously (through the vein) is because the drugs reach the brain so fast and offer the most intense drug experience.
 Unfortunately, this habit also impacts the brain’s neurotransmitters and may render an individual incapable of regulating emotion or feeling happy.